Skip to main content

 • Date and time: Friday, December 12, 11 a.m.-12 p.m.
 EST

-In this one-hour talk, Dr. Kevin Lamoureux will draw on Indigenous understandings of well-being – Mino-Pimatisiwin – and institutional responsibility to explore how post-secondary institutions can move beyond 'business as usual' and become genuine caretakers of knowledge in service of reconciliation.
+In this one-hour talk, Dr. Kevin Lamoureux drew upon Indigenous understandings of well-being – Mino-Pimatisiwin – and institutional responsibility to explore how post-secondary institutions can move beyond 'business as usual' and become genuine caretakers of knowledge in service of reconciliation.

 For More Information